 Confirm your identity

 If you need a credit card for a specific purpose, like a holiday or balance transfer, it's good practice to apply at least a month beforehand.
+The earlier you apply, the more time you allow for any administrative issues that may slow down the process.

 Most credit cards arrive within 10 working days after your application is accepted.
 Though it could take longer if the letter is delayed, stolen or lost in the post.

-If you know you've been accepted for a credit card and it's not arrived within 2 weeks, contact the credit card provider.
+If you know you've been accepted for a credit card and it's not arrived within two weeks, contact the credit card provider.
 They may have to send you a replacement card and cancel the original.

 You can start spending on your credit card as soon as you've received the card and your 4-digit PIN number.